grkw/grkw.github.io/pages/allyship.md

 "For decades, women have misunderstood an important law of the professional jungle.
 It’s not enough to keep one’s head down and plug away, checking items off a list.
 Having talent isn’t merely about being competent; confidence is a part of that talent.
 You have to have it to excel."
 What if we lived in a world in which we recognized each other's accomplishments, and didn't have to constantly fight for ourselves and sell ourselves?

+So yeah this is why I'm tired of people "giving advice" to women as if we're the ones that need fixing.
+It's the culture that needs to change, and we can't do that by ourselves: we need allies on board.

 ### We don't need a female Bezos

 [Girl Boss Feminism: What Is It and Why We Should Avoid It at All Costs?](https://femonomic.com/girl-boss-feminism-what-is-it-and-why-we-should-avoid-it-at-all-costs/)